Solar Power Systems

 Add Value to Your Home and Quality of Life

 Solar systems improve the value of your home from the day they are installed.
 Imagine the benefit of telling a potential buyer ” the solar system generates free electricity reducing that regular power bill” In addition, the installation of solar modules on your home can reduce your cooling load (and energy consumption by shading your roof and reducing heat radiation into your home, It can even extend the life of your roof by protecting your tiles or tin from the sun> Unlike investing in appliances and furnishing for you home which depreciate in value, a solar electric system starts repaying you the moment it is installed.
-Because of the energy and environmental benefits that solar electric systems provide, states and utilities are offering incentives to encourage homeowners to utilise solar technology.
-Currently, federal and state governments are offering various rebates making solar electric systems more affordable than ever.
+Because of the energy and environmental benefits that solar electric systems provide, some states and utilities are offering incentives to encourage homeowners to utilise solar technology.

 Would your quality of life be better with more money in your pocket and the confidence that you were doing your part to help the environment?